g-roger/fraud-pix-model/readme.md

 This project aims to detect fraudulent transactions using machine learning techniques, with a focus on handling imbalanced datasets and selecting relevant features.
 The model uses Random Forest and XGBoost classifiers to predict fraudulent transactions.

+# Presentation

+The presentation is in Docs For presenting folder

 ## Conclusion

 - **Recall Prioritization:** In banking, it is more critical to detect all potential fraud cases (even if it means more false positives) than to miss actual fraud cases.